daboe01/CPTextView/README.md

 This is an implementation of the cocoa text system for cappuccino.
 It is based on the (long-dead) cappuccino-fork from <http://github.com/emaillard/cappuccino>.

-I extracted the classes CPTextView, CPTextStorage, CPTextContainer, CPLayoutManager and CPSimpleTypesetter to create a standalone framework.
-This framework is compatible with the current master of cappuccino.
+I extracted and improved/rewrote the classes CPTextView, CPTextStorage, CPTextContainer, CPLayoutManager and CPSimpleTypesetter to create a standalone framework that is usable with the current master of cappuccino.